Consumer Information and Policies

-As part of the William D Ford Federal Direct Loan Program – Standards for Participation - the US government requires institutions which offer Federal Student Loans to disclose the following consumer information.
-If you require any further information about the content, please email email@example.com
+As part of the William D Ford Federal Direct Loan Program – Standards for Participation - the US government requires institutions which offer Federal Student Aid to disclose the following consumer information.
+If you require any further information about the content, please email email@example.com.

 The University’s general terms and conditions in respect of an offer of a place on a School degree programme also apply.